 If you’re feeling a little softer and rounder in the tummy than you used to be, then tunic shirts are a lifesaver.
 Not only are they comfy, but they are designed to make you look casually chic without having to tuck in!
 I love the crispness of a cotton tunic shirt, and it’s flattering longer length.

-Check out these five cheery tunic shirts I just came across for spring that look amazing with jeans.
+This red and white one I’m wearing is by Foxcroft who makes a lot of these types of tops.
+Here are five other cheery tunic shirts I just came across for spring that look amazing with jeans.

 This gorgeous Robin’s egg blue tunic is a sure sign that spring is here!
 I love this bright, pretty shirt with its pretty tropical eyelet print.